royemosby/no-stories/src/recipes/fennel-white-bean-soup.md

     - Cut green portion of onions thinly, on a bias.
 1. Heat dutch oven to medium high and then cook bacon.
 1. Remove bacon when fully browned.
 Drain off all but 2 tbsp of the bacon fat.
 1. Add in onions and fennel.
-Sautee until fennel is tender, about 5-8 minutes.
+Saute until fennel is tender, about 5-8 minutes.
 1. Add in chicken broth and 1 can of beans.
 Simmer for 5 minutes.
 1. Take off heat.
 When safe to handle, use immersion blender on soup until smooth.
 If using a food processor, it may be a good idea to let it cool down even further, to a little above room temperature.
-Put into food processer in batches that the device can safely handle.
+Put into food processor in batches that the device can safely handle.
 Return to dutch oven.
-1. Add in remaining 2 cans of cannellini beans.
+1. Add in remaining 2 cans of cannelloni beans.
 Bring back up to simmer for 10 minutes.
 1. Remove from heat and garnish generously with bacon and green onions.
 Drizzle on a small amount of olive oil- maybe spelling out your name so everyone knows who made this soup.